MohammadKasaf/Whatsapp_Backend_Project/README.md

 # Whatsapp_Backend_Project
- I developed: a WhatsApp Group Messaging Management System.
-This project showcases my skills in Java, Spring Boot, and RESTful web services, and it demonstrates my ability to create a robust backend system for managing group chats and messaging functionality.
+I developed: a WhatsApp Group Messaging Management System.Key features include user management, group management, and messaging functionalities.
+Users can be created with unique mobile numbers.
+Groups can be formed with a minimum of two users, with personal chats named after the second user